Top of main content

 1. What's your current financial position?

-If you've got unsecured interest-bearing debts, such as credit cards and loans, you should pay them off – and build up some savings – before you start investing.
+If you've got unsecured interest-bearing debts, such as credit cards and loans, you should pay these off and build up some savings before you start investing.

-Ideally you'd have an emergency savings fund worth 6 months of your living costs first.
-This way, you'd have money available to cover unexpected costs, without needing to dip into your investments.
+Ideally, you'd have an emergency fund to cover 6 months' worth of your living costs .
+This way, you'd have money available to cover unexpected costs and wouldn't need to dip into your investments.

 2. What are your goals?

-If you're trying to build up enough money to cover the cost of a new car, a holiday or a wedding in the short term, then investing is probably not the right option.
+If you're trying to build up enough money to cover a short-term goal, like the cost of a new car, a holiday, or a wedding, then investing may not be the right option.

-But if you're putting money away for something at least 5 years away – such as a child's education or more flexibility later in life – then investing may be right for you.
+But if you're putting money away for something at least 5 years away – such as a child's education or more flexibility later in life – then investing may be worth considering.

-The sooner you start, and the longer you can leave your money invested, the more time it has to grow and recover from any bad periods along the way.
+The sooner you start, and the longer you can leave your money invested, the more time it has to potentially grow and recover from any dips along the way.

 3. How do you feel about risk?

-You can start by investing very little.
-So starting small could be a good way to dip your toe in the water.
-Then you can watch what happens to your investment – and invest more later if you want to.
+You don't need loads of money to invest – starting small could be a good way to dip your toe in the water.
+Then you can watch what happens to your investment, and invest more later if you want to.

 Ready to take the next step?
 Read how to start investing